Speech scroll

 Detail from Bernhard Strigel's "Annunciation to Saint Anne".

 In art history, a speech scroll (also called a banderole or phylactery) is an illustrative device denoting speech, song, or other types of sound.

 Developed independently on two continents, the device was in use by artists in Mesoamerican cultures from as early as 650 BC until after the Spanish conquest in the 16th century, and separately in the 13th and 14th century by European painters.
 While European speech scrolls were drawn as if they were an actual unfurled scroll or strip of parchment, Mesoamerican speech scrolls are scroll-shaped, looking much like a question mark.
 It is used in heraldry for mottos or slogans and war-cries.

 Mesoamerica

+The two figures on the right show the red and white "flint knife" icon attached to their small speech scrolls, indicating that they are verbally attacking the travellers on the left.
+From page 7 of the Codex Selden.

 A Teotihuacan stick-ball player with a bi-color speech scroll.
 Note the "tabs" along the outer edge of the speech scroll.